A (Relatively) Brief introduction to Contemplative Ecology

 Because the wild animals are free of our ideas about them, they can shock us out of our assumptions and tell us about the world they know.

-The other animals help us by challenging our sense of superiority, by upsetting the stories we tell about them.
+The other animals help us by challenging our sense of superiority, by upsetting the stories we tell about them and about ourselves.

 They help us because they are gifted with senses we lack.
 They tell us things about the world we cannot know on our own.